 - ATI has online courses that are meant to be taken at your own pace and are estimated to take anywhere from 60 to 120 hours to complete.

-- Field training and association support are also aspects that they provide to their members.
+- Field training and association support are also aspects they provide to their members.

-- Enrolling with ATI costs $695, and there are financing options available as well as discounts for military veterans and first responders.
+- Enrolling with ATI costs $695, and financing options and discounts for military veterans and first responders are available.

 Professional Home Inspection Institute (PHII)

-- PHII offers multiple courses, marketing resources, and business support for Inspectors who are new and Inspectors who have established themselves over the years.
+- PHII offers multiple courses, marketing resources, and business support for new Inspectors and Inspectors who have established themselves over the years.

-- Their online Home Inspector Certification course costs $595, and there are other many other optional courses that can be enrolled in for as little as $99.
+- Their online Home Inspector Certification course costs $595; many other optional courses can be enrolled in for as little as $99.

 Final points on how to be a Home Inspector in Georgia

-Those who are choosing to start their journey as a Home Inspector in Georgia will have quite a few choices to make.
-There are no required licenses or certifications in this state, giving Inspectors the option to receive an education of their choice, if any at all.
-Georgia also ranks as one of the most affordable states to live in within the country, making it an attractive choice for families and individuals looking to relocate.
-This creates a great opportunity for Home Inspectors to gain business year-round.
+Those choosing to start their journey as a Home Inspector in Georgia will have quite a few choices.
+There are no required licenses or certifications in this state, giving Inspectors the option to receive an education of their choice, if any.
+Georgia also ranks as one of the most affordable states in the country, making it an attractive option for families and individuals looking to relocate.
+This creates an excellent opportunity for Home Inspectors to gain business year-round.

 Some essential items to remember about becoming a Home Inspector in Georgia include:

-- Enrolling in a training school can be extremely beneficial for preparing to take any exams and can help you network within your new community.
+- Enrolling in a training school can be highly beneficial for preparing for exams and help you network within your new community.

 - Becoming familiar with Georgia laws that affect Home Inspectors is a must to protect yourself and your business.